mahdi-shojaee/parlo/README.md

 1. Run `go run main.go -build` to generate the `benchmark-results.js` file.
 2. Open `charts/benchmark-results-viewer/index.html` in a web browser.

+You can also view the latest benchmark results online at: [https://mahdi-shojaee.github.io/parlo/](https://mahdi-shojaee.github.io/parlo/)

 The viewer provides interactive charts comparing the performance of sequential and parallel functions across different input sizes and scenarios.